Manta-Network/docs/docs/calamari/get-calamari.md

-If you want to generate the relay chain chain-spec you will first need the Polkadot binary:
+If you want to generate the relay chain chain-spec you will first need the Polkadot binary.
+For the ``-rev`` argument, you should typically use the latest commit from Polkadot's [releases](https://github.com/paritytech/polkadot/releases)
+Currently using the commit associated with tag ``v0.9.9-rc3``:

 ```
 cargo install \
   --git https://github.com/paritytech/polkadot \
-  --branch release-v0.9.9 \
-  --release \
+  --rev e3901b89ce09f2f646a0c1f23cbe48224071e880 \
   --verbose \
   --locked \
   --force